7890/shout/README.md

        osctermd(1)

 COPYING
-       Copyright (C) 2013 Thomas Brand.
+       Copyright (C) 2013 - 2014 Thomas Brand.
 Free use of this software is granted under the terms of the GNU General Public License (GPL).

-                                          07/15/2013                                  SHOUT(1)
+                               08/25/2014                       SHOUT(1)
 ```

+PAGER="cat" man shout